tralph3/arch-install/README.md

 * The user gets sudo privileges through the wheel group
 * "Defaults insults" is enabled in sudoers

-### Drivers and DE (`setup_gui`)
+### Drivers and DE (`prepare_gui`)

+* Here the variables to install the DE are set
 * Depending on the chosen DE, a Display Manager gets installed with it

+### Customization (`install_applications`)

+* `paru` gets installed as the AUR helper with the `paru-bin` package to avoid compile times
 * GPU drivers get detected automatically
     * Old NVIDIA cards will need to change this since the drivers are always latest

-### Customization (`install_applications`)

-* `paru` gets installed as the AUR helper with the `paru-bin` package to avoid compile times
 * User defined applications get installed here, along with gaming ones if appropiate
 * My personal dotfiles get installed
-* Neovim plugins get installed

 ### Services (`enable_services`)